skrap/skrap.github.io/_posts/2017-04-17-sdma-hacking-part-3.md

     *  *It is vital that this match with however you've configured the peripheral!*  Each peripheral has a DMA TX/RX watermark, and it really should match the value passed to the SDMA script.
 Unless you want bugs or lousy performance, I guess!

 See Appendix A of the i.MX6DQ Reference Manual, in the section named "Parameters Definition", for more details.

+Whew!
+That's a lot to chew on.
+When you're ready, meet me in [Part 4!](sdma-hacking-part-4.html).